-This practice is growing in popularity and I can't understand why.
-Dogs' and cats' bodies weren't created to survive this way, and depriving them of this basic need could cripple their healing potential and ability to function optimally.
+This practice is growing in popularity, even though dogs' and cats' bodies weren't created to survive this way.
+Depriving them of this basic need could cripple their healing potential and ability to function optimally.

-Analysis by Dr. Karen Shaw Becker
+Reviewed by Dr. Becker

 STORY AT-A-GLANCE